Sivtheng/LiftNote/backend/NOTIFICATION_SYSTEM.md

    - Add a comment to a client's program
    - Check client's email for notification

-2. **Program Update Notifications**:
-   - Login as a coach
-   - Update a client's program details
-   - Check client's email for notification

 ## Email Templates

 ### Comment Notification Template